Staggerlee011/docker-certified-associate/Image-Creation-Management-and-Registry/dockerfile-options.md

     `

 ## EXPOSE
-Defines if you expose a port to connect to the container
+Publishes a port to external systems

     `
     EXPOSE 8080